Skip to main content

 Like all strategic human resources initiatives, building a workplace mentorship program starts first and foremost with your talent priorities.

-Just prior to designing your program, you should revisit your organization's talent management philosophy and get a better understanding of how the journey you’ll be embarking on will be docked into your strategic talent goals.
+Before designing your program, you should revisit your organization's talent management philosophy and get a better understanding of how the journey you’ll be embarking on will be docked into your strategic talent goals.

-Consider what it is that you’re trying to accomplish through your mentorship program and how your mentorship program will contribute to your strategy.
 This will help define the guardrails or ‘bumpers’ that you use during the design phase, and ensure all of your programmatic efforts are working synergistically towards creating a great employee experience.

 2. Design your program

-Designing your program starts with a simple question: “What do you want your employee mentorship program experience to be like?”
 There’s no wrong answer to this question, except perhaps on a few points (see 2.5 Differentiating Design Factors section below).

 Consider the following questions for each of your key design decisions.